christianThardy/christianThardy.github.io/setup.md

 In a way, deep learning goes against the intuition that linguistics gives us.
 That complex linguistic features like parts-of-speech and dependencies should be all we need to parse and extract the differences between concepts in text and language to learn complicated contextual information.

 It's easy to say that language models are simply mimicking what they see and that to achieve full natural language understanding they need a deeper understanding of the underlying mechanisms behind language.
 For the most part this *seems* like criticism for the sake of criticism.
-I agree that we need a more granular understanding of compositionality to effectively use machines to parse text the way we do, but science takes time.
+You know, the kind of hand-waving that doesn't move anything forward?
+I agree that we need a more granular understanding of compositionality to effectively use machines to parse text the way we humans do, but science takes time.

 Traditionally(about <a href="https://en.wikipedia.org/wiki/Linguistics#History" title="wikipedia" rel="nofollow">3,000</a> years), the scope about how human brains compute during the processing and understanding of language has been pretty limited to humans, and this view of the world when applied to machines has been largely confined to abstract theoretical concepts.
 Developing applications that facilitate language interfacing via meaning representation is fairly recent(about <a href="https://en.wikipedia.org/wiki/Natural_language_processing#:~:text=Natural%20language%20processing%20has%20its%20roots%20in%20the%201950s." title="wikipedia" rel="nofollow">70</a> years) and it is a hard task.